antstorm/proposals/ruby/phase-1.md

 - This is not a complete definition of the client
 - Both positional arguments and keyword arguments are supported, except for the reserved `options:`
 - Conventions similar to Python SDK are used here:
-  - `Client` is a gneral purpose interface, not limited workflow-only interactions
+  - `Client` is a general purpose interface, not limited workflow-only interactions
   - Due to this method names are more descriptive than just `#start`, `#execute`, etc
   - `Client#execute_workflow` is added for convenience